heavyblotto/bigfoot-war-game/docs/game_design.md

 - Unlockable as players progress
 - Reduce opponent's HP
 - Can inflict status effects
+- Players can use Defense Points (DP) to reduce the damage they take from attacks.

 ### Items
 - Gained from winning certain cards